 Frequently asked questions

-• Yes, Miami is currently one of the most expensive cities to live in and in regard to the housing market, it is the most unaffordable.
+• Yes, Miami is currently one of the most expensive cities in the U.S. to live in and in regard to the housing market, it is the most unaffordable.
 When looking to move into any part of Florida, there are more factors to consider than just the cost of rent or mortgage payments.
 Aside from the price and availability of auto, home and flood insurance, you may want to factor in the added risk associated with living in a location so prone to catastrophic loss.

 • The cost of relocation to Miami depends heavily on where you are moving from.
 Other factors that contribute to relocation costs are: